 This snowshoe is available in 11 x 38, 12 x 33, and 12 x 42, with an off-trail.
 The recommended weight is up to 250 lbs (113 kg), up to 220 lbs (100 kg), and up to 280 lbs (127 kg), respectively.
 The on-trail recommended weight is up to 320 lbs (145 kg).

 The GV Wide Trail MSRP is 319.99 CAD, approximately 250 USD.

 Read More: Gear Review: GV Wide Trail Snowshoes

-Though some snowshoes on this list may excel in certain areas, all of the snowshoes above are a dependable option for variable conditions.
-Versatility is in our mind the best feature for those looking to purchase their first pair of snowshoes.
+Though some snowshoes on this list may excel in certain areas, all of the snowshoes above are dependable options for variable conditions.
+Versatility is, in our mind, the best feature for those looking to purchase their first pair of snowshoes.

 What was your first pair of snowshoes?
-Do you have a favorite pair that can handle versatile terrain?
+Do you have a favorite pair of snowshoes for a beginner that can handle versatile terrain?
 Let us know in the comments below.

 This article was first published on Dec 8, 2021, and was most recently updated on July 26, 2022.